realXtend/tundra/external_libs/libcurl/ReadmeRex.txt

 This folder contains the source code of libcURL 7.19.4.0 so that one can compile it for the platform he prefers.
+The Win32 binaries are prebuild.